PostHog/posthog.com/contents/blog/is-google-analytics-hipaa-compliant.md

 While Google Analytics is sufficient if you just want to see what pages a user views on a website, it won't help you improve your product in a meaningful way.
 For that, you need product analytics.

-Product analytics platforms like [PostHog](https://posthog.com/) include features like [session recording](https://posthog.com/product/session-recording), [heatmaps](https://posthog.com/product/heatmaps) and [funnels](https://posthog.com/product/funnels) that help you understand how users navigate your product — not just what they're looking at.
+Product analytics platforms like [PostHog](https://posthog.com/) include features like [Session Recording](https://posthog.com/product/session-recording), [Heatmaps](https://posthog.com/product/heatmaps) and [Funnels](https://posthog.com/product/funnels) that help you understand how users navigate your product — not just what they're looking at.

 If you want to find [product market fit](https://posthog.com/blog/how-to-product-market-fit), your product's [North Star metric](https://posthog.com/blog/north-star-metrics) or what your [users really need](https://posthog.com/blog/how-to-work-out-what-users-need)... you need product analytics.